Updated August 13, 2021 - Residents can provide public input and comments to the Mayor & Commission in the following ways:

 In-Person Comment at City Hall

-- As of July 20, 2021, in-person comment will be accepted at City Hall for items on the agenda.
+- As of August 13, 2021, in-person comment will be accepted at City Hall for items on the agenda.
+A limited number of people will be allowed inside City Hall at one time and will cycle in and out to provide comments.

 - Those wishing to comment on these items can still use any of the other methods (online form or contacting elected officials) in lieu of in-person comment.